tangokarimoff/analytics-portfolio/README.md

-# My Data education progress
+# My progress in Data education
 ***
 *Here are some works, which were done during my self educaton on Datalearn*
 - Module01 is for analytics in MS Excel